7 17 Credit Union Park: 2013–present

 Upon the Ken Babby-led Fast Forward Sports Group acquiring the Aeros in late 2012, an era of reinvestment in 7 17 Credit Union Park was ushered in.

-Following the announcement of the team rebranding from the Aeros to the RubberDucks for the 2014 season, new premium picnic and restaurant spaces were also added throughout 7 17 Credit Union Park at a total cost of $3.5 million.
-In consultation with 7 17 Credit Union Park's original architect Populous (formerly HOK Sport), multiple picnic areas were added including "Fowl Territory" with a capacity of 400 people behind 3rd base, "Duck Row" with a capacity of 56 people, "Tiki Terrace" with a capacity of 191 people in right field, and an indoor event space known as "The Duck Club", which can accommodate up to 150 people.
+Following the announcement of the team rebranding from the Aeros to the RubberDucks for the 2014 season, new premium picnic and restaurant spaces were also added throughout Canal Park at a total cost of $3.5 million.
+In consultation with Canal Park's original architect Populous (formerly HOK Sport), multiple picnic areas were added including "Fowl Territory" with a capacity of 400 people behind 3rd base, "Duck Row" with a capacity of 56 people, "Tiki Terrace" with a capacity of 191 people in right field, and an indoor event space known as "The Duck Club", which can accommodate up to 150 people.
 A tiki bar was also added next to the Tiki Terrace, in addition to the creation of a 4,000 Sq foot, full-service restaurant known as "The Game Grill & Bar".
+About 1,100 stadium seats were removed to construct the picnic areas.

+Prior to the 2016 season, the field received its first complete renovation since the stadium opened.
+This included the installation of a new Rain Bird Irrigation System, field drainage, and a reconstruction of both bullpens, the pitcher's mounds and batter's boxes.

 After a smaller project to extend the safety netting in 2018, the team decided to extend the netting from foul pole to foul pole in 2020, a relatively common act at baseball stadiums nationwide.
 The team cited a safer viewing environment for fans as the reason for the extension.
 The new net reaches a maximum height of 37 ft.

 Between 2021 and 2022, the City of Akron invested $3 million to repair roof leaks, concrete, replace box office windows, and replace every seat at 7 17 Credit Union Park, which were initially installed when the stadium opened in 1997.
 Hussey Seating Company manufactured the new seats.

 For the 2023 season, the field was replaced, which included modifications to the bullpens, warning track, and drainage system.
 A series of investments was also made to locker room facilities to comply with standards set by Major League Baseball.

 In advance of the 2025 season, a new scoreboard was installed as the tallest in Minor League Baseball, along with a renovation of all concourse-level restrooms to replace sinks, toilets, partitions, reseal floors, and repaint walls.